SkyblockClient/SkyblockClient-REPO/files/guides/neu.md

 ![image of the GUI](https://cdn.discordapp.com/attachments/532527785164406786/829732923246641162/unknown.png)

-You can search for features using the scroll bar in the left part of this menu
+You can search for features using the scroll bar in the left part of this menu or using the search menu on the top right.

 ### Inventory